-This series of tests and fixes involves a voltmeter, an oscilloscope, and possible replacement of some standard 74LS series logic available from many manufacturers.
+This series of tests and fixes involves a voltmeter, an oscilloscope, and possibe replacement of some standard 74LS series logic available from many manufacturers.
+All the integrated circuits are inexpensive and socketed for easy replacement.
+To remove a chip, insert a small screwdriver between the chip and socket top and gently pry it out, working both ends evenly.

-The first step is to diagnose the fault.
-The most likely fault is damage to an output or input from static electricity, shorts to power supplies, or other overvoltages.
-Check each output port using BASIC or DEBUG, as follows:
+The first repair step is diagnosing the fault.
+The most likely fault will be damage to an output or input due to static electricity, shorts to power supplies, or other over voltages.
+Check each output port using BASIC or DEBUG:

 '''

-OUT BASE + 2, 3 'set ports A & B to output mode
+OUT BASE + 2, 3 'set ports A & B to output mode, byte I/O

 OUT BASE, 0 'check all lines port A low

 OUT BASE + 1, 0 'check all lines port B low

 '''

-Check Outputs A0 - A7 and B0 - B7 with a digital voltmeter.
-Every output should be between 0 and +0.4v .
-Next set all the outputs high, as follows:
+Check Outputs A0-A7 and B0-B7 with a digital voltmeter.
+Every output should be between 0 and +0.4V.
+Next, set all the outputs high:

 '''

-OUT BASE, 255 'set port A outputs high

-OUT BASE + 1, 255 'set port B outputs high
+OUT BASE, 255 'set port A outputs high OUT BASE + 1, 255 'set port B outputs high

 '''

-Use the voltmeter to check that every output is between +2.4 V and +5 V. If any output is faulty, replace U17 (74LS373) for any of the bits in Port A or U19 (74LS373) for any of the bits in Port B. If there is no fault, check the inputs, as follows:
+Use the voltmeter to check that every output is between +2.4 and +5V.
+Note which outputs are faulty if any.
+If there are no faults, check the inputs: